rust-lang/book/second-edition/src/ch07-01-mod-and-the-filesystem.md

 pointing to the `mod server;` line in *src/network.rs*.
 So *src/network.rs* is different than *src/lib.rs* somehow: keep reading to understand why.

-The note in the middle of Listing 7-5 is actually very helpful because it points out something we haven’t yet talked about doing:
+The note in the middle of [Listing 7-5][Listing-7-5] is actually very helpful because it points out something we haven’t yet talked about doing:

 ```text